sagan/simplegoproxy/README.md

 https://ipinfo.io/ip?_sgp_cors=  http://localhost:3000/_sgp_sign=e9ccc14d94cd952d08bef094d9037c26b624a8bf18e6dc6c223d76224d4196ef/https://ipinfo.io/ip?_sgp_cors=
 ```

+Note the `data:` urls does not need signing, as they do not actually send any network request or have any side effect.

 ### Admin UI Authorization

 If request signing is enabled, the admin UI will require http basic authorization: